MaterializeInc/materialize/src/materialized/ci/README.md

 | **Fault tolerance**        | ❌                                                                          | ✔️                                                                           |
 | **Horizontal scalability** | ❌                                                                          | ✔️                                                                           |
 | **GUI**                    | ❌                                                                          | ✔️ Materialize Console                                                       |

+## Resource requirements

+The Materialize Emulator requires resources proportional to the workload size and complexity.
+For a typical workload, we recommend the following resources, but this needs to be adjusted based on replica sizes.
+* At least 32GiB of RAM.
+* At least 8 vCPU cores.
+* At least 100GiB of disk space.

+The emulator can run with less resources, but performance may be degraded.
+While Materialize Cloud is designed to scale horizontally, the emulator is limited to a single node without performance isolation.
+This means a single replica can consume all available resources, potentially impacting other replicas.

+The emulator uses disk space for storing data, logs, and metadata.
+The emulator requires an NVMe SSD for optimal performance.

+### Resource examples

+A workload running on a cluster of size 600cc with one replica requires at least 12 vCPU cores for the cluster plus 2 CPU cores for the rest of the system.
+We recommend at least 4GiB of RAM per vCPU.

 ## Usage